amftnj846650059/notes/README.md

 "Also, 'Premature optimization is the root of all evil.' - Donald Knuth.
 Focus on making your code correct first, then optimize if and where necessary.
 Modern hardware can often compensate for less-than-optimal algorithms, but incorrect or hard-to-maintain code can be costly regardless of its speed."

 Lastly, "Code is read much more often than it is written." – Robert C. Martin (Uncle Bob).
 Always invest in good documentation and readable code structure because clarity now saves countless hours in the future."

+# 2024-01-04
+- Today's programming wisdom is to be a lifelong learner, constantly updating your skills and knowledge in the field.
+This means staying up-to-date with the latest technologies, tools, and programming languages.
+It also means understanding the needs of your users and clients and adapting your work to meet those needs.

+To be an effective programmer, you must also be able to work well with others.
+That means communicating clearly, listening to feedback, giving constructive criticism,and collaborating on projects.
+Teamwork is essential in any field, but especially in programming, where projects often involve multiple contributors and diverse skill sets.
+ - 来自NLP